lea37/gh-pages-eleventy/README.md

-# Eleventy and Github pages repo
+# Gh-pages-eleventy
+A demo to show how to use eleventy with github pages throught actions script.
+[Read more](https://lea-tortay.com/writings/github-pages-eleventy/)